Evópoli: History

 Subsequently, on 24 July 2015, was published in the Official Gazette, the extract of the party constitution, which Evópoli fell into the category of "party in formation" and it should get the necessary notarized signatures required by law to be formally registered as a political party under Chilean law, for each region.

 On 6 May 2018, Hernán Larraín Matte was elected president of the party, replacing Francisco Undurraga.
 Larraín the son of current Minister of Justice Hernán Larraín and brother of filmmaker Pablo Larraín.

 In face of the April 2021 "mega-election" consisting of the 2021 Chilean Constitutional Convention election, the 2021 Chilean regional elections and the 2021 Chilean municipal elections, Evópoli was the party that borrowed the most from banks to finance its campaigns.
 This led The Clinic to label the party "the favourite of the banks".

 Gloria Hutt was elected president of the party in October 2022.
 The election of Hutt and the loss of her rival Luciano Cruz-Coke was considered by Ex-Ante a blow against the founding group of the party including Felipe Kast.
-In political terms the victory of Hutt was interpreted as the trumph of liberalism over the more traditional right-wing approach of Cruz-Coke.
+In political terms the victory of Hutt was interpreted as the triumph of liberalism over the more traditional right-wing approach of Cruz-Coke.
 Another change with Hutt was that the party would have a full-time leader instead of one that is an elected official.
 Ignacio Briones, a supporter of Hutt, did also perform well being elected party councilor with a plurality of votes in Santiago Metropolitan Region.
 Of the party's 17,700 registered members that were eligible to vote 1402 voted.

+After obtaining poor results in the 2025 election, the party was dissolved in February 2026, as it failed to meet the legal requirements to maintain its registration.
+This decision was appealed to the Electoral Court, which accepted the appeal on 24 April 2026, thus maintaining its registration as a political party.